 Business capital gains planning

 Capital gains tax planning can offer worthwhile tax savings.
 Simple CGT planning opportunities can include making use of your spouse’s CGT allowance and selling loss-making assets to offset against gains if you have exceeded the CGT allowance.
 You should also make sure you are deducting any allowable costs of buying, improving or selling an asset when you work out the capital gain.

 Creating business capital gains - rather than taking high levels of income - can be highly tax-efficient.
-When you sell your business, capital gains can qualify for a tax rate of just 10% if Entrepreneurs’ relief applies.
-Individuals disposing of all or part of their business after 6 April 2019 are required to meet conditions for a minimum period of two years to qualify for Entrepreneurs Relief.
+When you sell your business, capital gains can qualify for a tax rate of just 10% if Business Asset Disposal Relief applies.
+Individuals disposing of all or part of their business after 6 April 2019 are required to meet conditions for a minimum period of two years to qualify for Business Asset Disposal Relief.
 If you transfer your business to a limited company in return for shares you can delay paying CGT.